What is Quinoa?

-There has been increasing popularity among health conscious people worldwide asking what is quinoa and we are here to answer that question since people have been asking because quinoa’s nutritional and health benefits are higher than most grains.
+There has been increasing popularity among health conscious people worldwide asking what is quinoa and how to cook it since it’s nutritional and health benefits are higher than most grains.

-Quinoa is also referred to as a “superfood” that is often confused as a grain, but it actually is a pseudo-cereal, a term that is used to describe any food that are ground into flour, which are non-grasses even though they are used much like true cereal.
+Quinoa, referred to as a superfood, identified with high nutritive value, it’s often confused as a grain, but it is a pseudo-cereal, a term that is used to describe food grounded into flour, which is non-grasses even though they are used much like true cereal.

-Quinoa originated in the South America region around Peru, Bolivia, Colombia, Chile and Ecuador and it’s been domesticated by the Andean Civilization for human consumption around 3 to 4 thousand years ago, although archaeological research has shown a non-domesticated crop association from 5 to 7 thousand years ago.
+It originated in the South America region around Peru, Bolivia, Colombia, Chile, and Ecuador and it’s been domesticated by the Andean Civilization for human consumption around 3 to 4 thousand years ago, although archaeological research has shown a non-domesticated crop Association from 5 to 7 thousand years ago.

-The Incas referred to quinoa as the “mother of all grains” (chisaya mama).
-During the fifteenth to seventeenth century, during the era of the Spanish colonization in South America, the colonists called it food for Indians and forbade it’s cultivation forcing the Incas to grow wheat instead of their sacred crop.
+The Incas referred to quinoa as the mother of all grains (chisaya mama).
+During the fifteenth to the seventeenth century, during the era of the Spanish colonization in South America, the colonists called it food for Indians and forbade its cultivation forcing the Incas to grow wheat instead of their sacred crop.

-Quinoa has been introduced in the United States in 1982 where it has been cultivated primarily in high elevation cities such as Colorado.
-Although it has become increasingly demanding in countries such as Europe, Australia, Canada, Japan and China since it cannot be typically grown in these areas.
+Recently being introduced in the United States in 1982 where it has been cultivated primarily in high elevation cities such as Colorado.
+Although it has become increasingly demanding in countries such as Europe, Australia, Canada, Japan and China as its unable to grown in these areas.

-Quinoa cultivation has spread in more than 50 countries in small and specific areas such as Holland, Italy, France, England, India and Kenya, although it’s cultivation is small compared to it’s original root source.
+Its cultivation has spread in more than 50 countries in small and specific places such as Holland, Italy, France, England, India, and Kenya, although it’s cultivation is minuscule compared to its original root source.

-As it’s popularity continues to grows, more variations of quinoa comes to light from the adventurous consumers creating unique gourmet products for each type of food.
+Popularity continues to increase, more variations of quinoa comes to light from the adventurous consumers creating unique gourmet products for each type of food.

-It is a viable substitute for your ordinary carbohydrate food, it is a great option for those seeking to be and eat healthier.
-Thousands of products nowadays are made with quinoa such as beverages like beer, cereals, breads, granola bars, pasta, soups and even crackers.
+It is a viable substitute for your common carbohydrate food; it is a great option for those seeking to be and eat healthier.
+Thousands of products nowadays are made with quinoa such as beverages like beer, cereals, bread, granola bars, pasta, soups and even crackers.

-Whether you’re including quinoa in your daily meals or snacks because of your diet or to simply spice things up in your kitchen – you’ve made the correct choice.
-This super-seed is nutritious and easy to prepare, it is one of the healthiest pseudo-cereals out there, but more importantly, how healthy is it?
+Whether you include it in your daily meals or snacks because of your diet or to simply spice things up in your kitchen this super-seed is nutritious and easy to prepare, it is one of the healthiest pseudo-cereals out there.

-Quinoa isn’t just for vegans and vegetarians, but it’s a great option for those looking to include more fiber in their diet and lower their cholesterol.
+Quinoa isn’t just for vegans and vegetarians; it’s a great option for those looking to include more protein and fiber in their diet, and in turn, lowering their cholesterol.

 The following nutritional facts are for all three main types of quinoa, red white and black.